mhayes853/swift-cactus/README.md

 ### Telemetry (iOS and macOS Only)

-You can configure telemetry in the entry point of your app.
+You can configure telemetry in the entry point of your app by calling `CactusTelemetry.configure`.

 ```swift
 import Cactus